abilandz/PH8124/Lecture_3/Lecture_3.md

 }
 ```

-Note that only the above implementation of function can easily be generalized — within the function body we can programmatically manipulate the arguments and, for instance, use different formatting options for the printout depending upon which directory we are in, etc.
+Note that only the above implementation of function can easily be generalized &mdash; within the function body we can programmatically manipulate the arguments and, for instance, use different formatting options for the printout depending upon which directory we are in, etc.

 ### 4. Command precedence <a href="#precedence" id="precedence"></a>